Before you begin:

 Recovering your Bitkey wallet when you’ve lost both your phone and hardware device is a two-step process:

-- First, you’ll need to restore your Mobile Key using a Trusted Contact.
+- First, you’ll need to restore your App Key using a Recovery Contact.
 You must have your new phone in hand and be signed into the cloud account where your backup was stored to begin this step.

-- Once your Mobile Key has been restored and you have your new Bitkey hardware device, you’ll begin the Delay + Notify process to replace the hardware key associated with your Bitkey wallet.
+- Once your App Key has been restored and you have your new Bitkey hardware device, you’ll begin the Delay + Notify process to replace the Hardware Key associated with your Bitkey wallet.

 If you haven’t already, install the Bitkey app on your new mobile phone.